 After the tissue disaggregation, centrifuge the cells suspension at 3,500 x g for 10 min in a microcentrifuge.

-Discard the supernatant and resuspend the cells with 500 L of 1x PBS.
+Discard the supernatant and resuspend the cells with 500 uL of 1x PBS.

-Transfer the cells suspension into a 1.5 mL centrifuge tube containing 500 L of sterile density gradient medium.
+Transfer the cells suspension into a 1.5 mL centrifuge tube containing 500 uL of sterile density gradient medium.

 Centrifuge at 3,500 x g for 3 min in a microcentrifuge, without brake, to prevent the buffy coat from mixing with the density gradient medium

-Carefully collect the fraction of mononuclear cells (between the density gradient medium and supernatant) and transfer the buffy coat to a 1.5 mL centrifuge tube containing 500 L of 1x PBS.
+Carefully collect the fraction of mononuclear cells (between the density gradient medium and supernatant) and transfer the buffy coat to a 1.5 mL centrifuge tube containing 500 uL of 1x PBS.
 Centrifuge at 3,000 x g for 3 min.

-Remove the remaining red blood cells by lysing with 500 L of ACK buffer, incubating for 4 min at RT.
+Remove the remaining red blood cells by lysing with 500 uL of ACK buffer, incubating for 4 min at RT.

 Centrifuge at 3,000 x g for 3 min.
 Discard the supernatant and resuspend in 1 mL of 1x PBS or medium.